Drawing On Years of Public Service In Richmond & Metro Vancouver

 - When I was a Councillor, I was immersed in the City’s history and heritage.

 - When I was a lawyer, I learned how to implement strategies and effectively negotiate.
-This was especially important when advocating for the Oval, the Olympics and the Canada Line.
+This was especially important whether advocating or negotiating for the Oval, the Olympics, the Canada Line or for other local benefits such as numerous grant applications.

-- As a long-time Richmond resident, I have learned how fortunate we are to live in a City with such abundant resources.
+- As a long-time Richmond resident and volunteer, I have learned how fortunate we are to live in a City with such abundant resources.
+I understand the significant contribution our volunteers make to improve our quality of life.

 As a Metro Vancouver Director

-- I have served on numerous Metro committees for over 10 years.
+- I have served on numerous Metro Vancouver committees over the past years.

-- In particular, my years as the Chair of the Finance Committee have alerted me to the significant potential increases in costs arising from the need for important new infrastructure.
+- In particular, my years as the Chair of the Zero Waste Committee have demonstrated the need to foster sustainable methods to deal with solid waste.

-As Trustee & Vice-Chair of the Municipal Financing Authority
+As Trustee & Chair of the Municipal Finance Authority